voteflux/flux/CONSTITUTION.md

 ## Amendments to this Constitution

 Amendments to this constitution can be made with the support of at least 66% of a quorum, or at the discretion of the party Leader.
+They are to be submitted via pull request to the relevant Github repository.

 ## Endorsed Candidates